trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 get along just fine in this mode for a time.

-However, we have observed that most mistakes that people make when using TriBITS, and most of the problems they have when using the sytem, are due to a basic lack of knowlege of the CMake language.
+However, we have observed that most mistakes that people make when using TriBITS, and most of the problems they have when using the system, are due to a basic lack of knowledge of the CMake language.
 One can find basic tutorials and references on the CMake language in various locations online for free.
-One can also purchase the `offical CMake reference book`_.
-Also, documenation for any built-in CMake command is available locally by running::
+One can also purchase the `official CMake reference book`_.
+Also, documentation for any built-in CMake command is available locally by running::

    $ cmake --help-command <CMAKE_COMMAND>